aortem/dartstream/CONTRIBUTING.md

 Your contributions to improve or clarify documentation are always welcome.
 Whether it's typo corrections, additional examples, or clearer explanations, your help is invaluable.

-## Support Tiers

-DartStream offers various support tiers for our open-source products:

-- **Community Support**: Free, community-driven support with no guaranteed response time.
-- **Standard Support**: $15/month with a one-week Initial Response Service Level Agreement (IRSLA).
-- **Premium Support**: $100/month with a 72-hour IRSLA.
-- **Enterprise/Partner Support**: $999/month with a 24-hour IRSLA, billed annually.

-Each tier offers escalating levels of support, from community forums to direct access to the development team.
-There is a limit of one active ticket per use for standard and premium support tickets.

 ## Available Versions

 DartStream is available to the Dart community in three versions: